-As I begin to look back on this steadily-passing year, there is nothing I am more thankful for than the relationships I have formed through the Brizo & Delta Faucet brands.
-In fact, it is hard to believe that it was just February when I found myself (yeah . . . me) at Mercedes-Benz Fashion Week.
-A guest of Brizo Faucet & fashion designer Jason Wu.
+As I look back on this steadily-passing year, there is nothing I am more thankful for than the relationships I have formed through the Brizo & Delta Faucet brands.
+In fact, it is hard to believe that it was just February when I found myself (yeah . . . me) at Mercedes-Benz Fashion Week – A guest of Brizo Faucet & fashion designer Jason Wu.

-. . .
-It was a fantastic, fun week . . . a once in a lifetime experience that helped open several other opportunities for this blog.
+It was a fantastic, fun week, a once in a lifetime experience.
+It helped open several other opportunities for this blog.

 Dream2O aka “Faucet Heaven” (my term) — as presented by Showroom Manager, Kelly Litton is Delta/Brizo‘s flagship showroom.
 Complete with working showers (you almost want to step in) and multiple wet islands/wet walls; it can be characterized as state-of-the-art.
-You can see most all of both Delta‘s and Brizo‘s offerings in action, some including fave feature SmartTouch® (which I wrote about here) and Delta’s version, the Touch2O® . . . look for the latest proximity technology too.
+You see most of both Delta‘s and Brizo‘s offerings in action, some including fave feature SmartTouch® (which I wrote about here).
+Delta’s version, the Touch2O® with the latest proximity technology too.

-At the far end of the showroom, in two large touch screen-controlled shower vignettes (I guess they are “vignettes”), you can see how their shower heads stack up.
+At the far end of the showroom, two large touch screen-controlled shower vignettes (I guess they are “vignettes”).
+You literally see how the shower heads stack up.
 Most intriguing are those fitted with the H2Okinetic Technology®.

 Of this technology, the website says –